 |Sage Intacct||Oracle||Bill.com||Paychex Flex|

-Core accounting describes the group of software that retains the company’s general ledger, accounts receivable and payable, basic tax filing functions, and bank reconciliation.
-These are the minimum functions of any accounting software that hopes to extend beyond tracking accounts on paper or in a spreadsheet.
+Core accounting software retains the company’s general ledger and performs accounts receivable and payable, basic tax filing functions, payroll, bookkeeping and bank reconciliation.
+With these functions, companies can improve their organization and move beyond just tracking accounts on paper or in a spreadsheet.

 The combination of these features allows the small business accounting software to provide benefits to the company including consolidated reporting, easier tax filing, and deeper insight and control over the company’s money.
 Core accounting systems and small business accounting software come in both cloud-connected and on-premise versions, so you can choose the right fit for your company.
-Cloud-connected core accounting software has the advantage of accepting real-time data from invoicing, ecommerce, POS, and other online data like bank statements to provide better visibility into your accounts.
+Cloud-connected core accounting software consolidates real-time data from invoicing, ecommerce, POS, and other online data like bank statements to provide better visibility into your accounts.

-Payroll software comprises a main category of accounting software, and can be combined with general accounting tools or run as a separate best of breed software.
-Teams looking for the best payroll software should look for a system with connections to time and attendance software, automation for salaried and hourly wage workers, and compliance with tax and regulatory statutes for the company’s locations.
+Payroll software can be combined with general accounting tools or run as a separate best of breed software.
+Teams looking for the best payroll software should look for a system that integrates with or includes time and attendance software, automates payroll for salaried and hourly wage workers, and complies with tax and regulatory statutes for the company’s locations.

-Enterprise resource planning (ERP) software is a feature-rich tool that combines many categories of accounting software from core accounting to inventory, ecommerce, supply chain management, and even business intelligence solutions.
-Depending on the needs of the company and the offerings of the software, many companies are able to centralize all of their financial data in one complete ERP system, providing better organization and greater functionality.
+Enterprise resource planning (ERP) software is a feature-rich tool that combines many categories of accounting software including core accounting, inventory, ecommerce, supply chain management, and even business intelligence solutions.
+Many companies can centralize all of their data in one complete ERP system, providing better organization and greater functionality.

 Due to its extensive functionality, ERP software may not be right for every company, as it often comes with a higher price tag than basic small business accounting software.
 For growing companies, a few integrated best of breed apps is probably a better option than a complex ERP system.

 Deceptively simple in theory, billing and invoicing can be complicated and frustrating if you don’t have the right tools.
 Billing and invoicing software manages the complex accounting gymnastics that many accounts payable and receivable departments perform.
 The best billing and invoicing tools come in all levels of complexity, but most provide the ability to automate formerly manual tasks and reduce manual entry errors.
 These tools come as part of a larger financial management software or can be found in standalone best of breed options.
-If researching best of breed billing and invoicing tools, look for connectivity to other accounting, sales, and quote to cash software that your company uses to stay organized.
+If you’re researching best of breed billing, bookkeeping, and invoicing tools, look for options that integrate with the other accounting, sales, and quote to cash software that your company uses.

-Project accounting software streamlines the process of completing complex, interdepartmental or inter-company projects, especially those with sensitive resource and capital allocations.
+Project accounting software streamlines complex, interdepartmental or inter-company projects with sensitive resource and capital allocations.
 Providing time and expense tools, human and material resource management, and billing and invoicing features alongside project management task management and analysis, project accounting tools bridge the gap between basic task-oriented project management tools and core accounting software.

 No matter your industry or business model, the top accounting solutions offer the following standard features or functionality.

-The most commonly used area of any accounting solution, electronic management and tracking of A/P and A/R is part of every system and has varying levels of automation.
-The accounts payable features include tracking payments to vendors, suppliers, and other financial outlays to ensure your payments are prompt.
+As the most commonly used feature of any accounting solution, electronic management and tracking of A/P and A/R is included in every system with varying levels of automation.
+The accounts payable features track payments to vendors, suppliers, and other financial outlays to ensure your payments are prompt.
 The accounts receivable feature includes billing, invoicing, and collections to help you track missing payments.

-While less important to businesses without expensive capital assets such as production machinery, vehicles, or other forms of property, plant, and equipment (PP&E), electronically tracking and realizing depreciation costs for a company’s material assets is a major function of most accounting systems.
+Electronically tracking and realizing depreciation costs for a company’s material fixed assets is a major function of most accounting systems.
+While less important to small businesses without expensive capital assets such as production machinery, vehicles, or other forms of property, plant, and equipment (PP&E), manufacturing businesses especially need these tools.

-The key to automating the majority of your accounting functions is to connect your software directly with your financial institution.
-This allows you to reconcile the transactions you’ve recorded with your bank’s records for your company’s credit, checking, or savings accounts.
-Most systems include pre-built reports for both month-end and year-end closing.
+The key to automating many of your accounting functions is to connect your software directly with your financial institution.
+This allows you to reconcile the accounting transactions you’ve recorded with your bank’s records for your company’s credit, checking, or savings accounts.
+Most systems include pre-built reports for both month-end and year-end closing to streamline reconciliation.

-Though many businesses today are handling less cash — or none at all — managing your company’s cash or cash equivalents is a key function of all accounting systems, and necessary for preparing the standard Statement of Cash Flows report.
-Many accounting systems also simplify managing multiple currencies by converting foreign transactions into the currency your business uses.
+Though many small businesses today are handling less cash — or none at all — managing your company’s cash or cash equivalents is a key function of all accounting software and one that is necessary for preparing the standard Statement of Cash Flows report.
+Many accounting systems also simplify managing multiple currencies by automatically converting foreign transactions into the currency your business uses.

-Most best-of-breed accounting systems offer support for recording transactions across multiple offices, branches, or divisions.
-This allows you to treat each subset as its own entity on paper, yet maintain a comprehensive view for tax and/or reporting purposes.
+Most best-of-breed accounting software offers support for recording transactions across multiple offices, branches, or divisions.
+This allows you to treat each subset as its own entity on paper, yet maintain a comprehensive view for tax purposes.

 In addition to tracking your business expenses via Accounts Payable, most accounting solutions offer a separate area for tracking individual employees’ expenses and reimbursements.
-This includes the ability to easily accomplish expense tracking as well as reconcile expenses with various projects and/or departmental budgets.
+This includes the ability to easily accomplish expense tracking as well as reconcile expenses with various projects and departmental budgets.

-Critical to the forward-thinking company, budgeting and forecasting tools give companies the insight of their past revenue and spending habits to help them better use their resources and plan for future financial success.
+Critical to the forward-thinking company, budgeting and forecasting tools give companies insight into their past revenue and spending habits to help them better use their resources and plan for future financial success.
 The top accounting tools can take advantage of financial records data to build intelligent insights that accurately judge a company’s earning potential.
 These tools allow C-levels and sales teams to build better revenue goals.
 Some even include artificial intelligence and machine learning to improve these forecasts.